 Throughout their school career, pupils develop and deepen their understanding of the key skills of listening, composing and performing music.
 Children can be heard singing songs in early years and playing a range of pitched and non-pitched instruments in key stage 1.
 As they journey through Key stage 2, pupils learn to play the recorder and violin.
 They develop their drumming techniques in year 5; learning to play djembe drums and performing samba rhythms.
 In year 6, they receive keyboard lessons.
 Pupils also have the opportunity to enhance their musical experience by joining a range of after school clubs which include a singing and drumming club.

-Year 6 compositions - Tudor music 1
+CURRICULUM LEARNING Year 6 - Tudor Music 1 (Autumn 2024)

 Having identified key characteristics of Tudor music which included lively Humpty dumpty rhythms (compound), the pupils then went on to compose their own music fit for King Henry VIII's court